 the existence of the right to ask the controller to rectify or delete personal data, or the restriction of the processing of personal data concerning the data subject, or to oppose such processing;

-the existence of the right to lodge a complaint with a supervisory authority; when the personal data are not collected from the data subject, all available information as to their source; the existence of automated decision-making, including profiling, referred to in Article 22, paragraphs 1 and 4, of the RGPD and, at least in these cases, significant information on the logic involved, as well as on the importance and the consequences envisaged In addition, the data subject has the right to obtain information on the transfer of personal data to a third country or to an international organization.
+the existence of the right to file a complaint with a supervisory authority; when the personal data are not collected from the data subject, all available information as to their source; the existence of automated decision-making, including profiling, referred to in Article 22, paragraphs 1 and 4, of the RGPD and, at least in these cases, significant information on the logic involved, as well as on the importance and the consequences envisaged In addition, the data subject has the right to obtain information on the transfer of personal data to a third country or to an international organization.
 If this is the case, the data subject has the right to be informed of the appropriate guarantees relating to the transfer.
 If a data subject wishes to avail himself of this right of access, he may, at any time, contact employee of the controller.

 c.)
 Right of rectification.

 Each person concerned has the right granted by the European legislator to obtain from the data controller, without undue delay, the rectification of the inaccurate personal data concerning him / her.
 In view of the purposes of the processing, the data subject has the right to supplement incomplete personal data, including by providing a complementary statement.
 If a data subject wishes to exercise this right of rectification, he may, at the at any time, contact an employee of the controller.)
-Right of cancellation (Right to be forgotten) Each data subject has the right granted by the European legislator to obtain from the data controller the deletion of personal data concerning him / her without indu deadline, and the data controller has the obligation to erase the personal data without undue delay when one of the following reasons applies, as long as the treatment is not necessary: Personal data are no longer necessary for the purposes for which they were collected or otherwise treated.
+Right of cancellation (Right to be forgotten) Each data subject has the right granted by the European legislator to obtain from the data controller the deletion of personal data concerning him / her without indu deadline, and the data controller has the obligation to erase the personal data without undue delay when one of the following reasons applies, as long as the treatment is not necessary: Personal data are no longer necessary for the purposes for which they were collected or otherwise processed.

 The data subject withdraws the consent on which the processing is based in accordance with Article 6, paragraph 1, point (a), CPR or Article 9, paragraph 2, point (a), of the DPSP and where no other legal reason for the treatment.
 The data subject objects to the processing in accordance with 21 1, paragraph 21, and there is no compelling legitimate reason justifying the processing, or the data subject objects to the processing in accordance with Article 2, paragraph XNUMX, from the RGPD.
-Personal data has been illegally processed.
+The personal data has been unlawfully processed.
 Personal data must be erased for the fulfillment of a legal obligation in the law of the Union or of the Member State to which the controller is subject.
 Personal data has been collected in connection with the information society services offered under 8, paragraph 1, of the GDPR.
-If one of the above reasons applies, the data subject wishes to request the deletion of the personal data we keep he may at any time contact an employee of the controller.
+If one of the above reasons applies, the data subject wishes to request the deletion of the personal data we keep , he may, at any time, contact an employee of the controller.
 The employee must promptly ensure that the erasure request is immediately satisfied.
 Where the controller has made public personal data and is obliged, under Article 17, paragraph 1, to delete personal data, the data controller implementation, takes reasonable measures, including technical measures, to inform other controllers of the processing of personal data that the data subject has requested the deletion by those controllers of any link, copy or replication of such personal data, for as long as the treatment is not performed.
 Required fields.
-An employee will take the necessary action in individual cases.
+An employee will take the necessary measures in individual cases.

 e.)
-Right to restrict treatment.
+Right to restriction of processing.

 Each data subject shall have the right granted by the European legislator to obtain from the data processing controller any of the following conditions: the data are disputed by the data subject during a period allowing the controller to verify the accuracy of the personal data.
 The processing is illegal and the person concerned opposes the erasure of personal data and instead asks for the restriction of their use.
 The controller no longer needs personal data for processing purposes, but it is required by the data subject for the establishment, exercise or defense of legal claims.
 The data subject objected to processing under 21, paragraph 1, of the DPRP pending verification if the legitimate reasons of the controller overrode those of the data subject.
 If one of the above conditions is fulfilled and a data subject wishes to request the restriction of the processing of personal data about us, it may at any time contact an employee of the controller.
-The employee will organize the restriction of the treatment.
+The employee will organize the restriction of processing.

-f) Right to portability of data.
+f) Right to data portability.

-Each person concerned has the right granted by the European legislator, to receive the personal data concerning him / her, which have been provided to a controller, in a structured way, commonly used and machine readable format.
+Each person concerned has the right granted by the European legislator, to receive the personal data concerning him / her, which have been provided to a controller, in a structured way, commonly used, machine-readable format.
 He has the right to transmit this data to another unhindered controller of the controller to whom the personal data have been provided, provided that the processing is based on the consent referred to in Article 6, paragraph 1, point (a), of the RGPD or in point a ) 2) of the GDPR, or on a contract under 6, paragraph 1, point b), of the RGPD, and the processing is done by automated means, as long as the processing is not necessary for the execution of a task in the public interest or in the exercise of the public authority vested in the controller.
 In addition, by exercising its right to portability of data in accordance with Article 20, paragraph 1, of the RGPD, the data subject has the right to data transmitted directly from one controller to another, when technically feasible and does not adversely affect the rights and freedoms of others.To assert the right to portability of data, the data subject may at any time contact an employee.

-g. ) Right of opposition
+g. ) Right to object

-Each person concerned has the right granted by the European legislator to oppose, at any time, for reasons relating to his particular situation, the processing of personal data concerning him, which is based on points e) or f) Article 6, paragraph 1, of the RGPD.
+Each person concerned has the right granted by the European legislator to oppose, at any time, for reasons relating to his particular situation, the processing of personal data concerning him, which is based on points e) or f) Article 6(1) GDPR.
 This also applies to profiling based on these provisions.
 We no longer process personal data in case of objection, unless we can show legitimate and compelling reasons for the treatment that goes beyond the interests, rights and freedoms of the data subject. the establishment, exercise or defense of legal claims.If we process personal data for direct marketing purposes, the data subject has the right to object at any time to the processing of personal data concerning him for such marketing.
 This applies to profiling insofar as it is related to such direct marketing.
 If the data subject objects to processing for direct marketing purposes, we will no longer process personal data for these purposes.
-In addition, the data subject has the right, for reasons related to his particular situation, to oppose personal data relating to him for purposes of scientific or historical research, or for statistical purposes in accordance with 89 1, paragraph XNUMX, unless the processing is necessary for the performance of a task performed for reasons of public interest. exercise the right of opposition, the person concerned can contact any employee.
+In addition, the data subject has the right, for reasons related to his particular situation, to oppose personal data relating to him for purposes of scientific or historical research, or for statistical purposes in accordance with 89 1, paragraph XNUMX, unless the processing is necessary for the performance of a task performed for reasons of public interest. exercise the right of opposition, the data subject may contact any employee.
 In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002 / 58 / EC, to use his right of opposition by automated means by using technical specifications.

 h.)
 Automated individual decision making, including profiling